Zymbit-Docs/zymdocsy/content/reference/faq/zymkey4.md

 A: Check the following:

-1. Make sure that you have enabled i2c support using raspi-config BEFORE your install the software.
-Also, when you enable i2c communications be sure to follow the enable-disable-enable sequence.

-2. If i2c support has been enabled correctly and the Zymkey LED is still rapidly blinking, check proper physical installation of the Zymkey as detailed in this "Getting Started" guide.

-3. Check that the Raspberry Pi power is sufficient.
+1. Check that the Raspberry Pi power is sufficient.
 The red LED on most Raspberry Pi models indicates if the Pi is being powered adequately.
 If it is not lit at all or flashes intermittently, try a different power supply or a different USB cable.
+For the RPi4, your power supply must provide at least 3 Amps.

+2. Make sure that you have enabled i2c support using raspi-config BEFORE your install the software.
+Also, when you enable i2c communications be sure to follow the enable-disable-enable sequence.

+3. If i2c support has been enabled correctly and the Zymkey LED is still rapidly blinking, check proper physical installation of the Zymkey as detailed in this "Getting Started" guide.

 4. Zymkey uses GPIO header pins 3 and 5 for i2c communications and pin 7 as an interrupt signal to the Pi.
 Pin 7 should preferably be dedicated exclusively to Zymkey.
 Other devices may share the i2c bus with Zymkey, but there may still be address conflicts.
 By default, Zymkey uses slave address 0x30.
 If the address conflict cannot be resolved on the other i2c devices, there is a way of changing the i2c address on the Zymkey via the command line on the Pi (**coming soon!**).
 Using this application, the Zymkey address can be changed anywhere in the ranges of 0x30-0x37 or 0x60-0x67.